 - Providing environmental benefits far superior to conventional electricity generation;

 - Attracting jobs to Delaware with Bloom Energy's new manufacturing center

 Supporting the Bloom Energy Manufacturing Center in Delaware

 Delmarva Power's use of the Bloom Energy Servers helped bring the new Bloom Energy Manufacturing Center, on the site of the former Chrysler plant in Newark, Del.
 This facility offers a unique opportunity to convert a defunct auto manufacturing site to a modern factory, bringing twenty-first century innovation and the next generation of new jobs to Delaware.

-The Bloom Energy Manufacturing Center has the potential to serve as a catalyst for manufacturing and will help position Delaware as the East Coast center for clean energy technology.
+The Bloom Energy Manufacturing Center will serve as a catalyst for manufacturing and will help position Delaware as the East Coast center for clean energy technology.

-Delmarva Power plans to deploy the Bloom Energy Servers at Delmarva Power substations.
+Delmarva Power has deployed the Bloom Energy Servers at Delmarva substations.
 The systems are scalable, modular, clean and quiet so they can be clustered and located virtually anywhere where there is natural gas service and an electric load to serve.